 - Calefacción de gas: gas heating

-- Calefacción eléctrica: electric heating
+- Calefacción eléctrica: Electric heating

 CANALÓN